JetBrains/teamcity-documentation/topics/kotlin-dsl.md

     }
 }
 ```
-If a build chain is fully defined this way, no explicit snapshot dependencies must be defined within the build types themselves.
+If you define a build chain in a pipeline style, ensure there are no explicit snapshot dependencies defined within the referenced build configurations themselves.

 In the example above, a build chain references already declared builds.
 Alternatively, you can register all listed builds after the chain declaration with a simplified syntax: